Li Hongzhi: Falun Gong

 Ian Johnson pointed out that during the greatest period of Falun Gong book sales in China, Li Hongzhi never received any royalties because all publications were bootleg.
 Li's success also had a large part to do with people seeking alternative medicine treatments at a time when China's health care system was struggling desperately to meet demand.
 As the Master of the Falun Gong cultivation system, Li claimed to "purify the students' bodies" and "unblock their main and collateral channels" and in doing so "remove the root of their disease", if they were ill.
 He also reputedly planted a Falun or "law wheel" in the abdomen of each student, and other "energy mechanisms" in other parts of their bodies.
 Li also described how his "Law bodies" will protect each practitioner and how he "clear[s] up the students' house and places of practice and then put[s] a covering of safety'".
 In Li's Falun Gong teachings, he emphasizes that practitioners should abide by the moral principles of truth, compassion and forbearance, in their daily lives.
 According to New Zealand scholar Heather Kavan, these principles have been repeated by Falun Gong members to outsiders as a tactic for evading deeper inquiry.
 Li has instructed his followers to lie to outsiders about Falun Gong.

 According to Falun Gong groups, Li's early success was recognized at the 1992 and 1993 Beijing Oriental Health Expos.
 At the first of these events, the fair's organizer remarked that Falun Gong and Li "received the most praise [of any qigong school] at the fair, and achieved very good therapeutic results".
 The event helped cement Li's popularity in the qigong world, and journalistic reports of Falun Gong's healing powers spread.
 The following year, Li was made a member of the organizing committee of the Beijing Health Expo, and won several awards and commendations at the event.

-In this era, Li developed a positive rapport with the Ministry of Public Security (MPS).
+During the early 1990s, Li developed a positive rapport with the Ministry of Public Security (MPS).
 In 1993, he provided treatment for 100 police officers who had been injured on the job, earning praise from an organization under the MPS.
 Li gave lectures at the Public Security University in Beijing in 1994, and contributed proceeds from the seminars to a foundation for injured police officers.
 The publishing ceremony for Li's book, Zhuan Falun, was held in the auditorium of the Ministry of Public Security in January 1995.